MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

   ```sh
   chsh -s /usr/bin/pwsh
   ```
-- If you are using Homebrew on Linux or macOS, you will need to update your [$PROFILE](/powershell/module/microsoft.powershell.core/about/about_profiles) and let Homebrew update your environment variables.
+- If you are using Homebrew on Linux or macOS, you will need to update your [$PROFILE](/powershell/module/microsoft.powershell.core/about/about_profiles) and let Homebrew adjust your environment variables.
 Depending on your environment, this could be achieved by adding the following code to `~/.config/powershell/profile.ps1`:

   ```powershell
   $(